 COVID-19 has killed more than a million Americans to date and over 15 million people worldwide in the span of two years according to a new WHO estimate.
-The Coleman Group is conducting research that yielded positive results in changing behavior, attitude, and risk perception to improve health behaviors among a resistant population.
+The Coleman Group is conducting research that has already yielded positive results in changing behavior, attitude, and risk perception to improve health behaviors among a resistant population.
 This research adds data and understanding to the current national crisis, including vaccine misinformation, among a subpopulation rarely studied.
 We used a KAP survey (Knowledge, Attitude, Perception) and a behavior change intervention implemented in September 2020 that improved prevention behavior, attitude, and perception of risk.

 Respondents with first-hand experience with COVID-19 diagnosis showed no appreciable differences in their KAP and behavior as those who didn’t.

 People believe misinformation